Git Quick Start Guide

 $ touch .gitignore

-Then edit .gitignore to add the files/directories you wish to exclude.
+Then edit .gitignore and add the files/directories you want to exclude.

 1